Applying to Stephenson Harwood with a disability, neurodivergence or long-term condition

 Yemi: I studied my undergraduate law degree at the University of Kent and an LLM in International Business Law at the London School of Economics.
 I am also a qualified lawyer in Nigeria.
 After gaining some legal experience in Nigeria and the UK, I decided to pursue a long-term career as a commercial lawyer in London.

-How did you hear about the offer an interview scheme with Stephenson Harwood?
+How did you hear about the Disability Confident Scheme with Stephenson Harwood?

-Yemi: I first heard about the “offer an interview scheme” whilst applying for a training contract with the firm.
+Yemi: I first heard about the Disability Confident Scheme whilst applying for a training contract with the firm.
 The initial application form contained some information about the scheme, which caught my attention.
 I found that it was well tailored to disabled applicants, as it went beyond a generic statement about disability and reasonable adjustments.
 I then did some more research on the scheme and decided to opt in.

 Did you ask for adjustments as part of your recruitment process?
 If so, what were they?